fletchmeyers/Automated_Watering_System/README.md

 crontab -e
 ```

-Add this line at the bottom (retype it manually, don't paste — cron is sensitive to hidden characters):
+Add this line at the bottom — retype it manually rather than pasting, as cron is sensitive to hidden characters introduced by some text editors:

 ```
 */5 * * * * /home/<your-username>/Automated_Watering_System/push_data.sh
 ```

 This pushes updated data every 5 minutes.
 Adjust the interval to taste.
+The log file (`~/push_data.log`) is created automatically on the first run — you don't need to create it yourself.

 Verify cron is running: